Dr Colin D Bingle

 My long-standing research interests have been focused on cellular differentiation and regulation of gene expression within the developing and adult pulmonary epithelium.
 This work involves the isolation of pulmonary epithelial cell specific genes as well as the transcription factors, which regulate their expression.
 Over the past few years my interests have expanded into the fields of the genetics of complex diseases, pulmonary immunology, innate immunity and host defence.
 Over my time in Sheffield I have also come to appreciate the importance of utilising clinical material as a scientific resource and I have established multiple collaborations to enable the collection and use of such samples for my work.

-- I am Chair of The Biochemical Society Theme panel VII: Development and Disease and a member of the Meetings Board of the Biochemical Society.
+- I am Chair of The Biochemical Society Theme panel VI: Biological Systems and a member of the Meetings Board of the Biochemical Society.

 - I am a member of the Governing Council of the Biochemical Society.

 - I am a member of the Long Range Planning Committee of the Cell and Molecular Biology Assembly of the European Respiratory Society.

 - I am Faculty representative on the University Health and Safety Committee and Chair of the Medical School Health and Safety Committee.